fletchcoder/Hola-Fresca/README.md

 ### All pages utilize Bootstrap icons for the social media links in the header and footer sections as well as a contact section.

 ## Home Page
-The main page of the website provides an overview of the various pages.
+The main page of the website provides an overview of the restaurant.
 It is split into 7 sections:
   * An image slider featuring various images of the location and food items
   * A welcome section that provides additional links to the other pages with icons
   * A background of the restaurant with information on the owner and Hola Fresca's mission